cleavittAI/westworld-qa-testing/README.md

 ## 📘 Read More

-To learn more about this project, read my [LinkedIn article](https://www.linkedin.com/post/your-post-id-here) on using LLMs to QA test customer service chatbots.
+To learn more about this project, and my other AI related articles look me up on LinkedIn: https://www.linkedin.com/in/craigleavitt1/

 ## 📄 License